Sushma97/AG-GEN/README.md

 https://www.youtube.com/watch?v=6qqotml1av8

 This is our 2022 source code for HackIllinois.
-Our p Hi there!
+Hi there!
 If you are looking to explore the backend, I would look at `app.py` and `backend/service/service.py`.

 If you are looking to explore the frontend, `frontend/src/App.js` and `frontend/src/components/Predictions/index.js` are great places to start.